Bol Meri Machli

 Bol Meri Machli is a Pakistani social drama series which premiered on Geo Entertainment.
 It stars Ayesha Khan, Tooba Siddiqui, Tehreem Zuberi, and Sadia Shaikh in lead roles.
 The series revolves around the journey of four lower middle-class women and their aspirations.
-The drama is considered one of the boldest reality-based dramas in Pakistani television history with taboo subjects covering, among others, extramarital affairs, Premarital intercourse, and homosexuality.
+The drama is considered one of the boldest reality-based dramas in Pakistani television history with taboo subjects covering, among others, extramarital affairs, premarital sex, and homosexuality.

 At the 11th Lux Style Awards, it won Best TV Play - Satellite out of three nominations.

 Plot summary

-Hailing from a lower middle-class family, the daughters of Professor Waheed, Noreen, Sahaab, Rubab, and Maheem get motivated by their father to pursue careers in their fields of interest.
-However, things don't go according to plan.
+Hailing from a lower middle-class family, the daughters of Professor Waheed, Noreen, Sahaab, Rubab, and Maheen are motivated by their father to pursue careers in their fields of interest.
+However, things don't go according to the plan.